 To create a good user experience, it is important to acquire as much updated data as possible.

 Today, top technology entrepreneurs like ZestCash and Billfloat are using Google-like processing technologies and online social and financial data to transact advice and serve their clients in a smarter way.

-All it takes is to apply for savvy analytics to gain a better understanding, and even be able to predict behaviors of various digital channels all of which gives you insight into your consumer.
+All it takes is to apply savvy analytics to gain a better understanding and even be able to predict behaviors of various digital channels all of which give you insight into your consumer.

 The voice-aided approach in fintech app interface is becoming a growing trend.
 The voice-enabled interface will significantly improve the mobile app’s functionality.

 This growing trend is becoming critical to many industries and target audiences.
 The voice-enabled interface can, for example, significantly improve the online shopping experience in eCommerce, assist visually impaired customers to ease access to the mobile app’s functionality, or even streamline financial transaction flow.

 Among the future fintech features a successful mobile app must have is biometric identification.